 Moreover, any payment made directly to the custodial parent can be considered a gift, which means it will not be counted as child support.
 So, make sure every single payment you make goes through the OAG.

-Paying Child Support in Texas – The Options Available for You
+Ways to Pay Child Support in Texas – 6 Options Available for You

 If you are wondering how to pay child support in Texas, you will be happy to know that there are several options available for you.
 These include:

 - Automatic bank draft

 How to Pay Child Support in Texas Using Credit or Debit Card?

 There are four ways in which you can pay child support using your credit card or debit card.

 - Pay online through Smart e-Pay

 - Pay online through Moneygram